-In this lesson and video we're looking at two commonly misused words - lose and loose.
+In this lesson and video, we're looking at two commonly misused words: lose and loose.

-Drop the 'e' with ing = losing
+Drop the 'e' with ing = losing.
+I'm losing my mind.

-1. My tooth is ________ and I'm afraid to ____ it.
+1. My tooth is _______ and I'm afraid to _______ it.

 2. Careful, the screw has come _______